SBG-Systems/PX4-Devguide/en/advanced/sbg.md

 ## Work flow
 This demonstration has been made with a Holybro pixhawk 4 mini (based on Pixhawk FMUv5).

-The SBG systems device is an&nbsp;[ellipse-D](https://www.sbg-systems.com/products/ellipse-series/#ellipse-d_rtk_gnss_ins) and it has been configured for&nbsp;post-processing with Qinertia.
+The SBG systems device is an [ellipse-D](https://www.sbg-systems.com/products/ellipse-series/#ellipse-d_rtk_gnss_ins) and it has been configured for post-processing with Qinertia.
 The port A is connected to the PX4 autopilot with a baud rate of 921600 bauds and the RTCM has been assigned to the port A.
 ##" Compile the firmware
-The firmware used for this example is&nbsp;[SBG-Systems/PX4_Firmware.git](https://github.com/SBG-Systems/PX4_Firmware.git).
+The firmware used for this example is [SBG-Systems/PX4_Firmware.git](https://github.com/SBG-Systems/PX4_Firmware.git).
 It has been compiled for a px4_fmu-v5_default board and uploaded on the pixahwk 4 mini.

-If required follow this documentation to setting up a developer environment&nbsp;[dev.px4.io/master/en/setup/dev_env.html](https://dev.px4.io/master/en/setup/dev_env.html)&nbsp;and to upload the firmware&nbsp;[dev.px4.io/master/en/setup/building_px4.html#uploading-firmware-flashing-the-board](https://dev.px4.io/master/en/setup/building_px4.html#uploading-firmware-flashing-the-board).
+If required follow this documentation to setting up a developer environment [dev.px4.io/master/en/setup/dev_env.html](https://dev.px4.io/master/en/setup/dev_env.html) and to upload the firmware [dev.px4.io/master/en/setup/building_px4.html#uploading-firmware-flashing-the-board](https://dev.px4.io/master/en/setup/building_px4.html#uploading-firmware-flashing-the-board).
 ### Restart the gps driver
 The GPS driver should be restarted in order to set the baud rate at 921600 bauds and set the GPS port to /dev/ttyS0.
 ```bash